Career Paths

 Career Paths also contains a limited 9th level, reserved for highly-specialized positions that require specific credentialing and education to perform the primary role or core functions of the job.
 Positions within the 9th level must have direct impact on health or institution-wide initiatives.

 A position’s Job Level is based on the job’s core responsibilities weighted against five leveling criteria: General Role; Education, Knowledge, and Experience; Independence and Decision Making; Complexity and Problem Solving; and Scope and Measurable Effect.
+For more information about Job Levels and the Leveling Criteria, please review the Leveling Guide created by Human Resources.

 JOB TEMPLATES AND SPECIFICATIONS